Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 Temperature Resistance

-Low-carbon steel melts at around 2,750 degrees Fahrenheit.
-However, yield strength declines quickly above 750 degrees Fahrenheit, and corrosion accelerates at temperatures above 550 degrees Fahrenheit.
+Although most grades of steel have a high melting point, their strength declines quickly above 750 degrees Fahrenheit, and most also suffer accelerated corrosion at temperatures above 550 degrees Fahrenheit.

-Higher carbon-content steels have higher practical working temperature limits.
+Higher carbon content and alloy steels have higher practical working temperature limits.
 Adding chromium, nickel, molybdenum, vanadium, and tungsten increases temperature resistance.
-Austenitic stainless steels perform exceptionally well at elevated temperatures.
+Austenitic stainless steels also perform exceptionally well at elevated temperatures.

 Manufacturing Method